CocoaBob/Pebcode/README.md

 ![](Images/20.png)

-Another big advantage of using Xcode over a text editor is that you also get syntax checking.
-Which, if you’ve adopted Swift as I have, is invaluable in reminding you about the need for semi-colons :]
+Another big advantage of using Xcode over a text editor is the syntax checking.
+Which comes in really useful if you’ve recently moved to [Swift](https://developer.apple.com/swift/) and have therefore completely forgot about the need for semi-colons :smirk: